LandRegistry/land-registry-elements/README.md

 - Write usage guidelines
 - Write contribution guidelines
 - Write up results of user testing against any components where this has been carried out

+### Possibles?
+- Expose grunt plugin and write example for people wishing to pull the assets in via a Gruntfile?

 ## Usage